Health Sciences Professional Programs

 Master of Science in Sports and Exercise Analytics

-The new Master of Science in Sports and Exercise Analytics is a two-year program that intersects physiology and biomechanics with data science to address specific questions regarding elite athletic, sport, exercise and human performance.
+The new Master of Science in Sports and Exercise Analytics is a two-year program that intersects physiology and biomechanics with data science to address specific questions regarding elite athletic, sports, exercise and human performance.
 The program also offers a part-time and hybrid online option.